Tinkoff/linters/packages/eslint-config-angular/README.md

 }
 ```

-#### Warning
+#### Deprecated

-- There are some problems with `@tinkoff/eslint-config-angular/html` configuration, because under the hood uses
+- Do not use `@tinkoff/eslint-config-angular/html` instead of `@tinkoff/eslint-config-angular/html-eslint`.
+There are some problems with `@tinkoff/eslint-config-angular/html` configuration, because under the hood uses
   `eslint-plugin-html` plugin.
 When `eslint-plugin-html` is extended, rules from other plugins don't work.
 [See opened
   issue](https://github.com/BenoitZugmeyer/eslint-plugin-html/issues/176).